Bukkuyum

-Bukkuyum (or Bukwium)) is a Local Government Area in Zamfara State, Nigeria.
-Its headquarters are in the town of Bukkuyum.
-In March 2017 more than 300 children died of lead poisoning from illegal mining site at yar Galma village at12°08′00″N 5°28′00″E in the north-west of the area.
+Bukkuyum (or Bukwium) is a Local Government Area in Zamfara State, Nigeria.
+Its headquarters is in the town of Bukkuyum.
+In March 2017 more than 300 children died of Lead poisoning from illegal mining site at yar Galma village at12°08′00″N 5°28′00″E in the north-west of the area.

 It has an area of 3,214 km^{2} and a population of 211,633 at the 2006 census.

 The postal code of the area is 891.

+Geography

+Bukkuyum local government area spans 3,214 square kilometers, experiencing an average temperature of 35 degrees Celsius.
+It is densely covered with forests, including the Gando Forest Reserve.
+The humidity is measured at 15 percent, and the average wind speed is around 10 km/h.